 There are a large number of state and Federal cost-assistance and incentive programs available to eligible landowners in our region.
 Below you will find a few of the most generally applicable programs to get you started.

-Remember that NorthWoods’ Forestry and Conservation Corps staff can assist with much of the planning and implementation work required for these programs – for further information contact Jayson at firstname.lastname@example.org or call 802-723-6551 ext 302.
+Remember that NorthWoods’ Forestry and Conservation Corps staff can assist with much of the planning and implementation work required for these programs – for further information contact firstname.lastname@example.org or call 802-723-6551 ext 302.

 Environmental Quality Incentives Program (EQIP)